 This is the century of the smartphone.
 Our mobile devices sometimes have more processing power than our desktop computers and the Net is always there to provide a full suite of entertainment.
 The power this gives us is immense, but so are the risks.
 It might sound counter-intuitive, but you know it’s true – securing your Android device is as important as securing your desktop.
-VPN can be just the tool to do it if only you can find the right one.
+For that exact reason, came up with this Best VPN for Android in 2018 list.

 Let’s get one thing out of the way: there is no best free VPN for Android.
 In the VPN world, free is invariably rubbish.
 That being said, if you’re prepared to pay just a few bucks a month, we’ll show you where they should go.
 All the tools listed below have custom Android apps and none of them will limit your bandwidth/speed/number of server switches.
 Read on to find out more!